About Osage County

 Sheriff & Law Enforcement

-The Osage County Sheriff's Office is responsible for law enforcement in the unincorporated areas of the county.
-It manages the Osage County Jail, processes arrests, and maintains criminal records.
+Osage County Sheriff's Office is responsible for law enforcement in the unincorporated areas of Osage County.
+It manages Osage County Jail, processes arrests, and maintains criminal records.
 The office is involved in various community programs and has specialized divisions such as investigations and narcotics.
-The Sheriff's Office plays a crucial role in maintaining public safety and works closely with other local and state law enforcement agencies.

 Police Departments

-Law enforcement in Osage County is provided by the Osage County Sheriff's Office and several municipal police departments, including those in Pawhuska, Bartlesville, and Skiatook.
+Law enforcement in Osage County is provided by Osage County Sheriff's Office and several municipal police departments, including those in Pawhuska, Bartlesville, and Skiatook.
 Each department has jurisdiction over its respective city, handling local law enforcement duties.
-These agencies coordinate on major crimes and emergencies, ensuring comprehensive coverage and public safety across the county.
+These agencies coordinate on major crimes and emergencies, making sure of full coverage and public safety across Osage County.

 Law Enforcement & Arrests

-Law enforcement in Osage County is provided by the Osage County Sheriff's Office, headquartered at 600 Grandview Avenue, Pawhuska, OK 74056.
-The Sheriff's Office can be reached at (918) 287-3131 and maintains jurisdiction over unincorporated areas of the county.
-The Osage County Detention Center, located adjacent to the Sheriff's Office, houses inmates awaiting trial or serving short-term sentences.
-Inmate lookup information is available by calling the jail directly at (918) 287-3133 or visiting the Sheriff's Office in person during business hours.
+Law enforcement in Osage County is provided by Osage County Sheriff's Office, headquartered at 600 Grandview Avenue, Pawhuska, OK 74056.
+Osage County Detention Center, located adjacent to the Sheriff's Office, houses inmates awaiting trial or serving short-term sentences.
+Inmate lookup information is available by calling the jail directly at or visiting the Sheriff's Office in person during business hours.

 - Citizens may request arrest records by submitting a written request to the Sheriff's Office or the arresting agency, which must respond within a reasonable time.